 The form must be officially signed when you have completed it.
 The form you receive from the SVB will explain who you can ask to sign it.
 You must visit the person who is to sign the form.

 - the Dutch embassy or consulate-general if you are a Dutch national;

-- the SVB office at the embassy in Ankara, Madrid (information in Dutch), Paramaribo (information in Dutch) or Rabat (information in Duch).
+- the SVB office at the embassy in Ankara, Madrid, Paramaribo or Rabat.
 You can also contact these offices if you or your partner is not a Dutch national.

 If there are other options specified on the form, you can, for example, go to a notary.
 However, be aware that you will need to have the form translated and legalised.
 There is a fee for this service.